FilippoMB/TCK_AE/README.md

 We can see that the matrix has a block structure: the first larger block on the diagonal are the similarities between MTS of class 1, the second smaller block is relative to the elements of class 2.
 Results are saved in [/Data/TCK_data.mat](https://github.com/FilippoMB/TCK_AE/blob/master/Data/TCK_data.mat) and they are used in the next section to train the dkAE.

+Due to the stochastic procedure for computing TCK, we repeat the procedure 10 times using random and indepentent initializations.
+Hyperparameters selection in TCK is not critical and we always use the default ones (see the original [TCK paper](https://arxiv.org/abs/1704.00794) for details).

 ------
 #### Train the dkAE with TCK (Python)

-The dkAE depends on a set of hyperparameters, whose value used in this experiment are specified in the following
+The dkAE depends on a set of hyperparameters, whose values used in this experiment are specified in the following
 * `code_size`: dimension of hidden representations learned by the dkAE (value=20);
 * `w_reg`: parameter that weights the L2 regulaziation of the model weights in the loss function (value=0.001);
 * `a_reg`: parameter that weights the kernel alignments of the codes inner products with the prior TCK kernel in the loss function (value=0.001);